See this month's best travel rewards cards

 At the end of the Bridge

-After a few bumpy hours, we stopped at a local teahouse, allowing
+After a few bumpy hours, we stopped at a local teahouse, allowing my driver to take a well-deserved break.

 A group of men and a boy eating flatbread and drinks around a table in a casual restaurant.

-soup like substance, and luckily for my paranoid stomach, the pies were served
+The teahouse was known for its meat pies, filled with a beef soup like substance, and luckily for my paranoid stomach, the pies were served piping hot.

 A plate piled with golden-brown round flatbreads sits on a patterned tablecloth, with small bowls in the background.

 The price for this sumptuous treat?
-10 Manat, or around 60
+10 Manat, or around 60 cents.

-costing around $2-$3, which explains why a group of Turkmen men were sharing a
+The teahouse also had a rather large selection of Vodka costing around $2-$3, which explains why a group of Turkmen men were sharing a bottle in the early afternoon.

 Bottles of Arassa Aragy, a Turkmen alcoholic beverage, displayed on a shelf with price tags.

-We then stocked up on some water for the long journey ahead
+We then stocked up on some water for the long journey ahead and headed towards Darvaza.

-although it was filled with potholes, at least the car didn’t have to swerve like
+From here the road was in significantly better shape, and although it was filled with potholes, at least the car didn’t have to swerve like it we were in the set of Fast and Furious.

-tour will take you to three craters: mud, water, and the infamous fire crater.
+After crossing a police checkpoint, we finally made it to area surrounding Darvaza village.
+If you’re taking a tour, most likely your tour will take you to three craters: mud, water, and the infamous fire crater.

 A deep, circular crater with layered rock walls and a pool of blue-green water at its base.

-Rather Lackluster
+Rather Lackluster Water Cater

-is mostly covered in bubbling mud, but did have a few small fires.
+We first stopped at the mud crater, which true to its name is mostly covered in bubbling mud, but did have a few small fires.

 A wide panoramic view of the Darvaza Gas Crater, showing layered rock walls, a small fire at the bottom, and a vehicle on the distant rim.

-The air reeked of gas, reminding visitors you were stepping
+The air reeked of gas, reminding visitors you were stepping into a submerged drilling rig.

 Grey mud pots showing spherical bubbles and concentric patterns in rough, textured earth.

-While not a must see on its own, the mud crater served as a
+While not a must see on its own, the mud crater served as a great preamble for the main attraction.

-sand path, and headed in on a five mile drive through sand dunes towards the fire
+A few miles down the road, we turned left onto a rather obscure sand path, and headed in on a five mile drive through sand dunes towards the fire crater.

 View from a car windshield of a sandy desert track with sparse vegetation under a clear blue sky.

-as we drove closer, a gentle murmur became a loud roar, as if the underworld
+At long last, the fire crater appeared over the horizon, and as we drove closer, a gentle murmur became a loud roar, as if the underworld was calling out your name.

-smell of burning gas and waves of heat from the swirling winds.
+Upon arriving at the crater’s edge, I instantly hit with smell of burning gas and waves of heat from the swirling winds.

 A white SUV parked next to the large, flaming Darvaza Gas Crater in a desert landscape.

-Even in the late afternoon sun, the crater looked incredible
+Even in the late afternoon sun, the crater looked incredible and the crater looks far more imposing in real life.

 The Darvaza Gas Crater, a large pit with numerous bright orange flames burning across its dark, rocky interior in the desert.